In this article you will find the most important topics relevant to updating your Checkmk version 1.6.0 to 2.0.0.

 Checkmk 2.0.0 brings with it a whole series of new check plug-ins.
 If you do not use the automatic update of the service configuration via the periodic service discovery, you will have to search for services on a number of hosts.

-If your hosts are organised accordingly (e.g. in folders), you can usually use the Bulk discovery function for this.
+If your hosts are organized accordingly (e.g. in folders), you can usually use the Bulk discovery function for this.
 You can find this under Setup > Hosts > Hosts and then in the menu Hosts > Discover services.

 Below we list some components with the most new features.